GalacticSoft/DikuEdit/README.md

-DIKU MUD Area Editor
+### Diku Edit

-Basternae Area Editor is an application used to create Diku/Magma MUD compatible area files.
+DIKU MUD Area Editor is an application used to create Diku/Magma MUD compatible area files.
 The interface replicates the experience of a MUD but offers graphical editors for areas, rooms, mobiles, items, scripts, shops and quests.
-Basternae Area Editor was written using C++ and MFC.
+Diku Edit was written using C++ and MFC.

 #### Screenshots